Digital experience monitoring: What it is and why it matters

 The art of monitoring the influence of an application’s performance on business outcomes is constantly evolving.
 It used to be directing IT teams to act on insights from an Application Performance Monitoring (APM) solution was enough to drive business outcomes.
 Now we know the user experience has a heavy hand in determining whether a digital platform survives or dies.
 An APM solution keeps tabs on the performance of application components such as servers, databases, and services.
 When it comes to monitoring user experience, Digital Experience Monitoring (DEM) is the key component organizations need to go a step further and really understand how users (human, machine, or digital) are interacting with their digital platforms.

-DEM is a practice within application performance management which focuses on monitoring and optimizing the overall user experience of digital applications and services.
-A DEM-enabled monitoring solution combines various techniques to gain insights into user behaviors, experience metrics (page load times, transaction responses and error rates), application performance, network performance, and infrastructure performance.
+DEM is a practice within application performance management that focuses on monitoring and optimizing the overall user experience of digital apps and services.
+A DEM-enabled monitoring solution combines various techniques to gain insights into user behaviors, experience metrics (page load times, transaction responses, and error rates), application performance, network performance, and infrastructure performance.
 This allows organizations to proactively identify and address issues driving user satisfaction, improve the overall user experience, and positively drive business outcomes.

 As a monitoring capability, DEM is what mines and presents critical user patterns and trends to IT teams so they can collaboratively elevate their organization’s digital user experience from good to great.
 In many organizations, APM data gets splintered and analyzed through the lens of the team looking at it.
 Where DevOps teams are more likely to look at APM insights to keep tabs on application components and code-level performance, ITOps teams are more likely to pay attention to the data regarding broader infrastructure performance (servers, network devices, and databases).
 DEM provides unified insights from a variety of sources so both DevOps and ITOps get a unified look at the intertwined influences of user behavior, application performance, network metrics, and infrastructure data.
 This singular data set, coming directly from the users, gets IT teams out of their silos and at the whiteboard to collaborate on solutions.

-Consider one scenario organizations are likely to experience: a surge in CPU spikes on the servers.
-In the absence of DEM, DevOps and ITOps teams likely have separate insights into different application components and services, which limits their ability to collaboratively troubleshoot the problem.
+Consider one scenario organizations will likely experience: a surge in CPU spikes on the servers.
+In the absence of DEM, DevOps and ITOps teams likely have separate insights into different application components and services, which limits their ability to troubleshoot the problem collaboratively.
 DEM bridges the gap between DevOps and ITOps, fostering a unified and cohesive approach to monitoring and optimizing the digital experience.
 It facilitates cross-functional collaboration, breaking down barriers that traditionally impede effective troubleshooting.
 By eliminating silos and promoting shared visibility, organizations can streamline incident response, reduce mean time to resolution (MTTR), and enhance the overall user experience.

 Selecting the right APM is about more than the list of capabilities.
-The first consideration should be how a new DEM-enabled APM solution will compliment any existing monitoring solutions.
+The first consideration should be how a new DEM-enabled APM solution will complement any existing monitoring solutions.

 It is essential to evaluate how well the DEM-enabled APM solution integrates with your existing monitoring ecosystem.
-Consider whether it can seamlessly integrate with other monitoring tools and systems you rely on, such as log management, network monitoring, or cloud monitoring platforms.
+Consider whether it can seamlessly integrate with other monitoring tools and systems you rely on, such as application performance monitoring (APM) tools, log management, network monitoring, network performance diagnostics, or cloud monitoring platforms.
 Compatibility between the DEM-enabled APM solution and your existing infrastructure ensures smooth data aggregation, correlation, and analysis.

 Consider whether the DEM-enabled APM solution can scale as your digital infrastructure grows and evolves.
 It should be able to handle increasing data volumes, monitor diverse applications and services, and adapt to changing technology stacks.
 Additionally, assess the flexibility of the solution in terms of customization and configuration to align with your specific monitoring requirements.

-An APM solution should provide DevOps and ITOps with context and correlation within observability platforms to manage application performance and gain digital experience insight, across hybrid and multi-cloud environments to allow for cross-team collaboration.
-By proactively sharing those insights into the digital experience, both teams can own the solutions which enhance user satisfaction, increase productivity, and drive better business outcomes.
+An APM solution should provide DevOps and ITOps with context and correlation within observability platforms to manage application performance and gain digital experience insight across hybrid and multi-cloud environments to allow for cross-team collaboration.
+By proactively sharing those insights into the digital experience, both teams can own the solutions that enhance user satisfaction, increase productivity, and drive better business outcomes.

 If DEM is a measure of how much an organization values its users’ experiences, then LogicMonitor’s Application Performance Monitoring solution is how organizations show they’re serious about improving the processes and technologies that ensure their operations don’t just meet – but they exceed – users’ expectations.